Skip to contents

 area <- "area"

-mcyears <- 1:3 # Monte Carlo years you want to use
+mcyears <- 1:3 # Monte Carlo years to use

 name = "3sim"